jgorset/fandjango-example/README.md

 ### Where do I go from here?

-You'll find all the nitty-gritty details in the README and source code in the [Fandjango repository](http://github.com/jgorset/fandjango).
+You'll find all the nitty-gritty details in the README and source code of the [Fandjango repository](http://github.com/jgorset/fandjango).